I am delighted to welcome you to the information and registration page for MANZ Conference 2022. Our theme is: Leaving no one behind: He waka eke noa.

 We are incredibly fortunate to have a wonderful line-up of all Aotearoa speakers!
 These include Dr. Lesley Rameka, Carli Hausler, Carol Potts, Steven Arnold and Aleks Zajac who are our keynote speakers.

-We also have Helen Ramsdale, Rose Phillips, Helena Tihanyi and Dimitra Pantazis, Maria Torres, Michela Homer, Pauline Harter and Sharon Holt facilitating a wide array of workshops.
+We also have Helen Ramsdale, Rose Phillips, Helena Tihanyi and Dimitra Pantazis, Maria Torres, Michela Homer, Pauline Harter and Jip Bartels facilitating a wide array of workshops.

 This conference will be open to all Montessorians/ non-Montessorians, kaiako, trust members, principals, parents and whānau, to help tamariki and rangatahi develop the skills needed to assist them on their journey to adulthood.